Choosing between CPAP nasal mask or CPAP full mask

 Just started using CPAP nasal mask about a week ago.

 I have readjusted it multiple times on each night.
-After an hour or so of reseating it, I general go ahead and get up and start getting ready for work.
+After an hour or so of reseating it, I generally go ahead and get up and start getting ready for work.
 It makes my day long.

 Only once have I been able to stay in the mask without issues for more than 4 hours.
 I initially thought that something was wrong with the clock.
 I did not feel a great improvement, but not having to fuss with the mask was a bit of relief.